shiro/usagi.io-frontend/src/ProgrammingSection/skillDescriptions/softwareDesign.md

-Building **big and scalable** systems is difficult, therefore early planning is necessary to avoid big code and infrastructure changes later.

 Designing **complex systems** and thinking about how to **structure code** in a way that supports future extensions is a fun challenge.
 Through my work I've built several systems that provide **web services**, **handle email** and **load balance